Japan Airlines says no plans to change Boeing 787 orders

 Morito Takeda, a second Japan Airlines spokesman, said six of those seven aircraft are flying as usual.
 The seventh is at Boston's Logan International Airport.

-All Nippon Airways Co (9202.T), which has placed orders for 66 Dreamliner aircraft including 17 that are already operating, also has no plans to change its orders, said spokesman Etsuya Uchiyama.
+All Nippon Airways Co, which has placed orders for 66 Dreamliner aircraft including 17 that are already operating, also has no plans to change its orders, said spokesman Etsuya Uchiyama.